-Some individuals develop unusual triggers that make them overly sensitive to certain conditions because of heightened sensitivity (hypersensitivity) of the nerves to stimulation.
-For example, nerve sensitivity to touch can cause pain in some individuals with herpes zoster; they can’t tolerate clothing or sheets touching the infected area.
+Some develop unusual triggers that make them overly sensitive to certain conditions.
+This may be caused by heightened sensitivity (hypersensitivity) of the nerves to stimulation.
+For example, nerve sensitivity to touch can cause pain in some people with herpes zoster; they can't tolerate clothing or sheets touching the infected area.
 Other nerve damage can result in painful body positions during standing or sitting.

 Loss of Feeling

 Not all nerve damage results in pain.
 Loss of feeling or numbness may occur.
 Although it may not be painful, the numbness usually results in decreased sensitivity of the sense of touch that can interfere with dexterity in the hands.
-This can make activities like typing, tying one’s shoes, or playing a musical instrument difficult.
+This can make activities like typing, shoe-tying, or playing a musical instrument difficult.

 Nerve Pain and Sleep

-Some nerve pain is worse at night and as a result, the individual can have difficulty sleeping.
-This loss of sleep can cause additional problems so people with this type of nerve pain need to discuss the problem with their doctor to receive early treatment.
+Some nerve pain is worse at night, causing difficulty sleeping.
+This loss of sleep can cause additional health problems so people with this type of nerve pain need to discuss the problem with their doctor to receive early treatment.

-Numbness or reduction/loss of the sense of touch can be dangerous for a patient because it affects balance and muscle strength.
-Such patients may need to use items such as braces, canes, or walkers to prevent falls.
+Numbness or reduction/loss of the sense of touch can be dangerous because it affects balance and muscle strength.
+This may require braces, canes, or walkers to prevent falls.

-Although some nerve damage may result in numbness instead of pain, the numbness may mask damage to traumatized extremities like the feet.
-Individuals with this type of nerve damage can benefit buy regularly examining their extremities for possible overlooked injuries.
+Although some nerve damage may cause numbness instead of pain, this can still be harmful.
+Numbness may mask damage to traumatized extremities like the feet.
+People with this type of nerve damage can benefit from regularly examining their extremities for possible overlooked injuries.

 Nerve Pain Progression